 Every so often I get a real hankering for fried chicken strips!

 Chicken strips are one of those comfort foods that are so crave-able.
-I used to make them once in awhile with panko and vegetable oil (before I knew better).
-But now that I have completely quit eating vegetable oils and all commercial wheat products I had to modify that old recipe a little.
+I used to make them once in a while with panko and vegetable oil (before I knew better).
+But now that I have completely quit eating vegetable oils and all commercial wheat products, I had to modify that old recipe a little.
 I think my new and improved chicken strips are blog-worthy!
 These are not the boring old chicken strips that taste only of fryer oil and need buckets of sweet sauce to be palatable.
-Instead, the chicken is seasoned with Italian herbs and garlic and the crispy crust has a cheesy tang from the parmesan and sourdough.
+Instead, the chicken is seasoned with Italian herbs and garlic and the crispy crust has a cheesy tang from the Parmesan and sourdough.

 You will want to try these improved chicken strips!

-Making Chicken Strips At Home
+Making Chicken Strips at Home

-The process for making chicken strips at home is pretty straight forward.
+The process for making chicken strips at home is pretty straightforward.

-You will want to start with fresh, organic and pastured chicken breast.
+You will want to start with fresh, organic, and pastured chicken breast.
 If you don’t grow your own chickens for eating, a good place to shop for healthy chicken is at your local farmer’s market.
-While it’s true that organic pastured chicken is more expensive you can feel confident that you are supporting the ethical treatment of meat animals and that your money is spent in support of a local farmer.
+While it’s true that organic pastured chicken is more expensive, you can feel confident that you are supporting the ethical treatment of meat animals and that your money is spent in support of a local farmer.
 Not to mention how much better for you pastured animals are!

-These Chicken Strips Are Breaded Using The Dry-Wet-Dry Method
+These Chicken Strips Are Breaded Using the Dry-Wet-Dry Method.

 For the first dry coating, the cut and seasoned breast strips are rolled in finely grated Parmesan cheese.